 “You’re the King of Pop.
 Who am I?”

 “A slave to the Queen.
 Come keep me warm, slave.”
 He reaches out.
-I slide over and we go the sleep.
+I slide over and we finally go the sleep.

 My normally scattered dreams are quite lucid this night.
 All these people keep rushing up to me and hugging me.
 I have no idea who they are.
 They are so disappointed when I don’t recognize them that they get angry.
 A whole group of them starts chasing me.
 I don’t know where to run.
 Finally, I am cornered in a dead-end alley.
 “Stop.
 Stop,” I yell.